China’s tech industry straps in for more turbulence after a wild 2019

 A Capital Winter

 The startup and VC industry is likely headed for a shakeout.
 Many investments from the past bubbly years aren’t panning out, with startups struggling to live up to their valuations.
-Fundraising by China-focused venture firms fell by about 50% to about $13 billion, according to Preqin.
+Fundraising by China-focused venture firms fell by about 50 per cent to about $13 billion, according to Preqin.

 The most immediate repercussions lie with its smartphone business.
 New Huawei models introduced on overseas markets will be devoid of must-have Android apps like Google Maps and Gmail.
 In response, Huawei stepped up efforts to become more self-reliant, mobilizing its 190,000 employees to develop in-house alternatives and unveiling a potential Android surrogate dubbed Harmony OS.